oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 **Problem**: Updated the WDT models but changes are not reflected in the domain.

 This is the expected behavior.
-The WDT domain models specified in the domain image or ConfigMap is a **one time** only operation.
+The WDT domain models specified in the domain image or ConfigMap is a **one time only** operation.
 They are used only for creating the initial domain.
 After the domain is created, they do not participate in the lifecycle operations.
 You should use the WebLogic console, WLST, or other means to update the domain.
 In order to use the updated models to recreate the domain, you must delete the domain home directory and also the applications directory for the JRF domain (`applications/<domain uid>` under the parent of the domain home directory) before trying to create the domain again.

 If you see any other error, then consult [Debugging]({{< relref "/managing-domains/debugging.md" >}})

-### Clean up
+### Cleanup

 If you need to delete the domain home and the application directory for a JRF domain, to recover from an error or if there is a need to recreate the domain home, the domain home is in the directory specified in `domain.spec.domainHome`, and the application directory for JRF domains (if not specified in your WDT model) is in
 `<parent directory of domain home>/applications/<domain uid>`, you can:

-1. If the underlying storage volume is dynamically allocated, delete the PVC with `ReclaimPolcy: delete` and recreate the PVC.
+1. If the underlying storage volume is dynamically allocated, then delete the PVC with `ReclaimPolcy: delete` and recreate the PVC.
 2. Attach a pod to the shared volume and then access the pod to remove the contents.
-There is a sample script, [Domain on PV helper script](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/domain-lifecycle/domain-on-pv-helper.sh).
+See the sample script, [Domain on PV helper script](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/domain-lifecycle/domain-on-pv-helper.sh).
 3. Delete the domain resource.